cessiumbrain/arsenal-app-1.0/README.md

 ***

 ## To Do
+- check reseravtion validation with no input vals
+- basic reservation list
 - switch booking data to match first and last names from user's profile rather than input form
 - add phone number, group name to booking
 - try using useeffect to set html max attribute and clearing input field